Allegra9/node-webscrapper/README.md

 ## Libraries used:
 `cheerio` for HTML elements selection,
 `node-fetch` for fetch API,
-`commander` for allowing to modify commands, `node server -p 5` can now be called as `hackernews -p 5`, and making `hackernews --help` available.
+`commander` for running the program from a cmd line, and modified commands, such as: `node server -p 5` can now be called as `hackernews -p 5`, and making `hackernews --help` available.